 Telemedicine has emerged as a solution that serves both patient convenience and the increasing need for greater efficiency on the healthcare provider side.
 For many patients, especially the elderly and those living in rural areas, a physical visit to the doctor can be a difficult inconvenience.
 Missing out on medical care for these reasons often leads to a worsening of the condition due to non-treatment.

-For doctors and their staffs, telemedicine and remote patient monitoring are a way to keep closer to the patient’s wellness or recovery trajectory over time.
+For doctors and their staffs, telemedicine and remote patient monitoring and remote clinical services are a way to keep closer to the patient’s wellness or recovery trajectory over time.
 The easier it is for them to “see” the patient and examine symptoms, vital signs, and progress, the better the level of care.
 Remote care also allows the doctor to see more patients and engage with patients more easily.
 This “on-demand” model is increasingly becoming an important standard of care.